Skip to content

 What the inspector actually checks

-Inspection happens at specific milestones depending on jurisdiction — typically after weather-resistive barrier install and again at final cladding.
-The inspector verifies WRB laps and integration, flashing at openings, fastener spec (Hardie has published standards), and cladding-to-grade clearance.
-On WUI parcels, ember-resistant vents and boxed eaves are checked.
-Inspectors are generally fair; their job is verifying the assembly meets code, not finding reasons to fail you.
+Inspection happens at specific milestones, usually after the weather-resistive barrier is installed and again at final cladding, depending on the jurisdiction.
+The inspector verifies WRB laps and integration, flashing at openings, fastener specification — Hardie publishes its standards — and cladding-to-grade clearance.
+On WUI parcels they also check ember-resistant vents and boxed eaves.
+Inspectors are generally fair professionals; their job is confirming the assembly meets code, not hunting for reasons to fail you.
+A clean, correctly detailed install passes routinely, which is one more reason the invisible scope behind the boards is worth doing right.

 Why skipping permits is a bad idea

-Three reasons: (1) unpermitted exterior work can void manufacturer warranties on the cladding system; (2) it surfaces at resale during home inspection and can derail or discount the sale; (3) if substandard work later causes damage, your insurance position is weaker.
-The permit cost is small compared to any of these downsides.
+Three concrete reasons.
+First, unpermitted exterior work can void the manufacturer warranty on the cladding system, leaving you with no recourse if a panel fails.
+Second, it surfaces at resale during the buyer's home inspection and can derail or discount the sale.
+Third, if substandard work later causes damage, your insurance position is weaker than it would have been with a permitted, inspected assembly.
+The permit cost is small next to any one of these downsides, and trivial next to all three.
+The point of the permit is precisely the protection it provides on those exact failures.

-HOA design review is a separate process from city/county permit.
-Some HOAs require submittal for color and profile approval; some require it for any exterior work.
-We handle the submittal as part of project management.
-HOA approval typically runs 2–6 weeks depending on the architectural review committee meeting cycle.
+HOA design review is an entirely separate process from the city or county building permit, and clearing one does not clear the other.
+Some HOAs require submittal for color and profile approval, and some require it for any exterior work at all.
+We handle the submittal as part of project management so the two tracks move in parallel rather than tripping over each other.
+HOA approval typically runs a few weeks depending on when the architectural review committee meets, so we factor that meeting cycle into the schedule from the start rather than discovering it after the building permit is already in hand.

 Typical California re-side permit timelines by jurisdiction